jackliusr/pkm/pages/areas___nodejs.md

 - common issues:
 	- UNMET DEPENDENCY: https://stackoverflow.com/a/20765400/1101691
 	- [How can I mount a file with the contents of key/value of a ConfigMap without clearing the folder?](https://stackoverflow.com/questions/63412817/how-can-i-mount-a-file-with-the-contents-of-key-value-of-a-configmap-without-cle)
+- `resolutions` field in package.json: When you install packages in a Node.js project, each package may depend on other packages (dependencies).
+Sometimes, different packages depend on different versions of the same dependency, which can lead to version conflicts or the installation of multiple versions of a package.
+The `resolutions` field allows you to define specific versions of packages that should be used, overriding the version specified by any package's dependencies.